-Effective December 17, 2020, the mandatory self-isolation period for COVID-positive individuals is changing from 14 days to 10 days.
+Effective December 17, 2020, the mandatory self-isolation period for COVID-positive individuals has changed to at least 10 days (from 14 days previously).

 The 10-day isolation period applies to COVID-positive people only.

 People who are a close contact to a positive case must isolate for 14 days from the day of the last exposure to the case.

 Please note that all travellers returning from international destinations – including the United States – are subject to a mandatory 14 day self-isolation order.
 Violation of the order may result in a $2,000 fine.

 Anyone identified by a MHO as a close contact of someone with COVID-19 shall go into mandatory self-isolation for 14 days from the date of having been exposed.

 In addition, any visitors who have travelled outside of Saskatchewan in the previous 14 days or have acute respiratory or flu-like symptoms should self-isolate.

 If you experience difficulty breathing, shortness of breath, chest pain or high fever, immediately call HealthLine 811 for assessment and direction.

 For people who HAVE contracted COVID-19